RadicallyOpen/RadicallyOpen/payments.markdown

 ### US, Canadian, and European courses

-You will soon be able to pay by credit card via this website.
-Until we have set this up, please contact Erica Smith for payments via [email](mailto:erica@radicallyopen.net), phone (+44 (0)78101 31610), or send a cheque in your own currency, made out to Radically Open Limited, and post it to Erica Smith-Lynch, The Lodge, Baybridge Park, Owslebury, SO21 1JN, England.
+You can pay via credits card using the link provided on the events page, which will take you directly to the shopping cart.
+Alternatively, you can send a cheque in your own currency, made out to Radically Open Limited, and post it to Erica Smith-Lynch, The Lodge, Baybridge Park, Owslebury, SO21 1JN, England.

+For any problems or questions, please contact Erica Smith via [email](mailto:erica@radicallyopen.net), or Roelie Hempel phone (+44 (0)78101 31610).